lgs5/pp6calculator/README.md

-Desc: README for the pp6calculator project.
+Description: README for the pp6calculator project.

 Author:Lilian Garratt-Smithson